Can You Prevent Cataracts from Getting Worse?

 Maintain Regular Vision Care – Even if your vision is clear and healthy, make it a priority to schedule yearly eye exams.
 Routine visits allow your doctor to look for signs of cataracts, glaucoma, macular degeneration and other vision disorders.
 Early detection can be key in saving your vision.

 Eat a Healthy Diet – A healthy diet should be a priority for all of us.
-Eating foods high in antioxidants, such as beta-carotene, selenium and vitamins C and E, because these may help ward off cataract development.
+Eating foods high in antioxidants, such as beta-carotene, selenium and vitamins C and E since these may help ward off cataract development.